-The minimum risk financial assumptions that applied at the actuarial valuation date (31 March 2016) are set out below in relation to any liability remaining in the Fund.
-These will be updated on a case-by-case basis, with reference to prevailing market conditions at the relevant employing body's cessation date.
+The minimum risk financial assumptions that applied at the actuarial valuation date (31 March 2019) are set out below in relation to any liability remaining in the Fund.
+These will be updated on a case-bycase basis, with reference to prevailing market conditions at the relevant employing body's cessation date.

-Least risk assumptions 31 March 2016
+Least risk assumptions 31 March 2019

-Discount Rate 2.2% p.a.
+Discount Rate 1.5% p.a.

-CPI price inflation 2.2% p.a.
+CPI price inflation 2.4% p.a.

-Pension increases/indexation of CARE benefits 2.2% p.a.
+Pension increases/indexation of CARE benefits 2.4% p.a.

-All demographic assumptions will be the same as those adopted for the 2016 actuarial valuation, except in relation to the life expectancy assumption.
+All demographic assumptions will be the same as those adopted for the 2019 actuarial valuation, except in relation to the life expectancy assumption.
 Given the minimum risk financial assumptions do not protect against future adverse demographic experience a higher level of prudence will be adopted in the life expectancy assumption.

-The termination basis for an outgoing employer will include an adjustment to the assumption for longevity improvements over time by increasing the rate of improvement in mortality rates to 1.75% p.a. from 1.5% used in the 2016 valuation for ongoing funding and contribution purposes.
+The termination basis for an outgoing employer will include an adjustment to the assumption for longevity improvements over time by increasing the rate of improvement in mortality rates to 2% p.a. for Males and Females from 1.75% used in the 2019 valuation for ongoing funding and contribution purposes.
+This assumption will be reviewed from time to time to allow for any material changes in life expectancy trends and will be formally reassessed at the next valuation.